 Civic Engagement & Advocacy

-A linked learning project that activates an enterprising cohort of foster and at-risk then pairs them with industry mentors to help produce a community event to help further their marketplace pursuits and experiential learning.
+A linked learning community platform that activates an enterprising cohort of foster and at-risk then pairs them with industry mentors to help produce a community event to help further their marketplace pursuits and experiential learning.
 The program provides the opportunity for program youth to forge alliances with a global peer group and industry professionals.
 The annual fall film festival and tech symposium is hosted by Los Angeles Film School.